-Pick your parts well, know what it’s OK to go cheap on, and it's entirely possible to put together a budget gaming PC build that will do justice to many of the latest games—building a rig doesn't have to mean driving yourself to bankruptcy.
+Pick your parts well, know what it’s OK to go cheap on, and it's entirely possible to put together a budget gaming PC build that will do justice to many of the latest games—building a rig doesn't have to mean driving yourself to bankruptcy, no matter whether you're looking for GPUs or the best PC case.
 For this budget build guide, we're targeting a price of $750 (£600/AU$1,000), give or take a little, with room to grow into a future higher performance rig.
 If you're looking to build your first PC in January, or start a new rig on a budget for the new year, this guide is for you.
 The good news is that with frequent online sales and a recent drop in pricing on several core components, we're coming in well under the $750 mark.
 If you wanted, you could upgrade to a more capable GPU or CPU, double the RAM—or simply enjoy the savings.

 Buy it now